 - 33. Adhere to the Code of Ethics for the Certified Registered Nurse Anesthetist. - 34.
 Interact on a professional level with integrity. - 35.
 Apply ethically sound decision-making processes. - 36.
-Function within legal and regulatory requirements. - 37.
-Accept responsibility and accountability for his or her practice. - 38.
-Provide anesthesia services to patients in a cost-effective manner. - 39.
+Function within legal and regulatory requirements. - Accept responsibility and accountability for his or hertheir practice. - 38.
+Demonstrate knowledge of how to pProvide anesthesia services to patients in a cost-effective manner. - 39.
 Demonstrate knowledge of wellness and substance use disorder in the anesthesia profession through completion of content in wellness and substance use disorder (see Glossary, "Wellness and substance use disorder"). - 40.
-Inform the public of the role and practice of the CRNA. - 41.
-Evaluate how public policy making strategies impact the financing and delivery of healthcare.
+Inform the publicothers of the role and practice of the CRNA.

-- 42. Advocate for health policy change to improve patient care. - 43.
+- 41. Evaluate how public policy making strategies impacts the financing and delivery of healthcare. - 42.
+Advocate for health policy change to improve patient care, including for diverse populations (see Glossary, "Diverse populations"). - 43.
 Advocate for health policy change to advance the specialty of nurse anesthesia. - 44.
 Analyze strategies to improve patient outcomes and quality of care. - 45.
-Analyze health outcomes in a variety of populations. - 46.
-Analyze health outcomes in a variety of clinical settings. - 47.
-Analyze health outcomes in a variety of systems. - 48.
-Disseminate scholarly work. - 49.
-Use information systems/technology to support and improve patient care. - 50.
-Use information systems/technology to support and improve healthcare systems. - 51.
+Analyze health outcomes in a variety of populations, including diverse populations (see Glossary, "Diverse populations"). - 46.
+Analyze health outcomes in a variety of clinical settings and healthcare systems. - 47.
+Analyze health outcomes in a variety of systems. - 478.
+Disseminate scholarly work (see Glossary, "Dissemination of scholarly work"). - 489.
+Use information/communication systems/technologiesy and informatics processes to support and improve patient care (see Glossary, "Information/communication technologies and informatics processes"). - 4950.
+Use information/communication systems/technologiesy and informatics processes to support and improve healthcare systems (see Glossary, "Information/communication technologies and informatics processes"). - 501.
 Analyze business practices encountered in nurse anesthesia delivery settings.